godaddy/gasket/packages/gasket-cli/docs/plugins.md

 ## One-off plugins

-While it is encouraged to build plugins are separate packages, the ability to create one-off plugins in an app is available.
+While it is encouraged to build plugins as separate packages, the ability to create one-off plugins in an app is available.
 Files in a `plugins/` directory at the root of the Gasket project will automatically be loaded by the CLI for the engine.
 This gives you access to tie into lifecycles, set timings, or even